l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 	- findstr = grep
 	- tasklist = task info
 	- you can echo variables to easily see them
+- Networking
-	- ipconfig /all for full network
+	-  ipconfig /all to show all interfaces info
+	- ipconfig /flushdns to flush dns